eslint/rfcs/README.md

 To submit a new RFC, follow these steps:

 1. [Fork](https://github.com/eslint/rfcs/fork) the RFC repo.
-1. Copy the appropriate template file from the `templates` directory into the `designs` directory.
+1. Create a directory inside of the `designs` directory.
+The directory name should begin with the year and include a meaningful description, such as `designs/2018-typescript-support`.
-1. Rename the file to begin with the current year and include a meaningful description, such as `2018-typescript-support.md`.
+1. Copy the appropriate template file from the `templates` directory into the appropriate `designs` subdirectory (such as `designs/2018-typescript-support/README.md`).
+Be sure to name your file `README.md` so it is easily viewable in the GitHub interface.
-1. If you want to include images in your RFC, place them in the `images` directory and prefix the filename with the same filename as the Markdown file (so `2018-typescript-support-figure-1.png`, for example).
+1. If you want to include images in your RFC, place them in the same directory as the `README.md`.
 1. Fill in the RFC.
 Please fill in every section in the template with as much detail as possible.
 1. Submit a pull request to this repo with all of your files.
 1. You will receive feedback both from the ESLint community and from the ESLint team.
 You should be prepared to update your RFC based on this feedback.
 The goal is to build consensus on the best way to implement the suggested change.